ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 }
 ```

-From the DataLoader side  we can inject these selections and apply them to our queryable.
+From the `DataLoader` side, we can inject these selections and apply them to our queryable.

 ```csharp
 internal static class BrandDataLoader